compufox/glacier/README.md

 see below for good examples

+most objects that get passed around are [tooter objects](https://shinmera.github.io/tooter), so it probably wouldnt hurt to get acquainted with that library.

 ## Examples

 the following runs a bot (using the instance and access token specified in the config)